fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.TrafficManager/v3.0.0/Set-AzureTrafficManagerEndpoint.md

 This must be an Azure location.

 This parameter must contain a value for endpoints of the type "Any" or of type "TrafficManager" in a profile that has the load balancing method set to "Performance".
-The possible values are the Azure region names, as listed at  http://azure.microsoft.com/regions/http://azure.microsoft.com/regions/.
+The possible values are the Azure region names, as listed at [Azure regions](http://azure.microsoft.com/regions/) (http://azure.microsoft.com/regions/).

 ```yaml
 Type: String